-Risk management is an integral part of regulatory compliance for the pharmaceutical and medical device industries.
-While quality regulations for medical product manufacturers don’t always incorporate risk-based principles, creating compliance-implicated documents that the FDA reviews during an inspection should.
-Risk based principles are important since poorly written documents dealing with critical compliance topics can be one of the greatest risks a company might face during an FDA inspection.
+Risk management is an essential activity for regulatory compliance within pharmaceutical and medical device companies.
+While it is often challenging for medical product manufacturers to incorporate risk-based principles into their quality and compliance approaches, it is essential that compliance-implicated documents are drafted in a way that considers risk principles to facilitate FDA reviews during an inspection.
+Risk based principles are important because poorly written documents covering critical compliance topics can create one of the biggest risks a company might face during an FDA inspection.

-Every manufacturing process has risks, which the FDA expects companies to mitigate.
+Every development, commercialization and manufacturing process has risks – which FDA expects companies to mitigate.
 While the reduction of all risk to zero is unrealistic, the FDA expects that manufacturers bring risks down to acceptable levels.
-Every compliance document presented to investigators must be created with that concept in mind.
+Similarly, the development of quality records presents its own set of risks.
+Every compliance document presented to investigators must be created with risk mitigation principles in mind.